trevarj/guix-toys/README.md

 [Reach out](https://web.libera.chat/gamja/#whereiseveryone) if you would like to collaborate on this project.

+jgart and [unwox](https://git.sr.ht/~unwox) can review patches and merge them.

+You can subscribe to the mailing list by sending an email to ~whereiseveryone/list+subscribe@lists.sr.ht

 ## Communication

 Discussion regarding this project happens at `#whereiseveryone` on the Libera IRC network.